Installing and using Windows-based AppVMs

 qvm-create --hvm-template win7-x64-template -l green

-… and install Windows OS (or other OS) into this template the same way as you would install it into a normal HVM – please see this page instructions.
+… and install Windows OS (or other OS) into this template the same way as you would install it into a normal HVM – please see instructions on this page.
 However, it would make lots of sense to store the

 C:\Users directory on the 2nd disk which is automatically exposed by Qubes to all HVMs.
 This 2nd disk is backed by the